 Ian holds the record for the most dismissals by a keeper in Test history with his final tally of 395 made up of 366 catches and 29 stumpings.

-Today, Ian is a television commentator, who is also involved in special appearances and speaking engagements.
+These days, Ian is a television commentator, who is also involved in special appearances and speaking engagements.
 He is also the Chair of Aspirations4Kids, a not-for-profit organisation that assists Queensland school children facing hardship.
+Ian co-hosts a morning sports talk show on radio station SEN, owns several small businesses and is heavily involved in cricket administration and charity support.

 Mr Wally Lewis AM